LuciusH1998/IFT-6758-Group-8-Milestone-1/README.md

 - Extracting and processing NHL play-by-play data
 - Using Feature Engineering and Machine Learning to analyze key metrics used to predict expected goals
 - Continue with visualizations and other statistical analysis of influential features on scoring hockey goals
 - Building reproducible environments for collaboration and deployment
+- Using WANDB to track all experiments and images outputed in the key.
+The WANDB API key to enter when prompted in the code to enable this tracking is **50c6486ca894b323e5061c4513b477036ac87f8a**

 **milestone2 overview:**
 Each folder within the milestone2 branch serves a specific purpose: